2023-12-14 19:50:00

 Therefore, the research team predicts that one day it will be possible to detect kidney disease early using retinal endometrial imaging and block the progression of kidney disease through follow-up.

-The research team said that this new method could also determine whether the kidney responds to a new kidney disease treatment and, if so, how it responds by measuring changes in retinal lining thickness.
+The research team said that this new method might also determine whether the kidney responds to a new kidney disease treatment and, if so, how it responds by measuring changes in retinal lining thickness.

 Dr Aislin McMahon, head of policy and research at the British Society for Kidney Research, commented that it was a ‘fantastic’ way to monitor kidney health very easily.